 i-Digits has an IP rating of 22.
 This is quite low and essentially means that the device has very poor protection against water and no protection against dust.

 i-Digits is powered by two Ossur batteries.
-A fully charged device can be used for 16 hours, depending on the level of use.
+A fully charged device can operate for as long as 16 hours depending on its level of use.